DizTizz/tbii-exam-project/README.md

 # tbii-exam-project
-Exam Project for the tech basics two seminar
+Exam Project for the tech basics two seminar.
+Which is pretty neato